 This series of 12 caves outside Aurangabad includes fascinating carved figures, large statues of the Buddha and the Hindu god Ganesha.

 - Elephanta Caves

 Located on Elephanta Island, this network of caves once served as an important worship centre for the Hindu god Shiva and is now a UNESCO World Heritage Site.

 Visit Aurangabad to tour the 34 stone temples carved by monks of the Hindu, Buddhist and Jain faiths between AD 350 and 700.

 Located in the forests of the Sanjay Gandhi National Park outside of Mumbai, the Kanheri Caves once served as a Buddhist monastery.

 - Karla and Bhaja Caves

-These caves overlooking Lonavala feature Buddhist carvings and architecture from the 2nd to 1st centuries BC.
+These caves overlooking Lonavala feature Buddhist carvings and architecture from the second to first centuries BC.
 Visitors can also swim in a nearby waterfall.

 - Pandavleni Caves

-This 2,000-year-old cave architecture outside of Nashik was built by Jain kings and feature intricate religious monuments and unique water tanks.
+This 2,000-year-old cave outside of Nashik was built by Jain kings and features intricate religious monuments and unique water tanks.